mwakidenis/Network-Packet-Sniffer-Traffic-Analyse-GUI/README.md

 ## ⭐ Final Note

+>[!note]
-This project demonstrates **real enterprise cybersecurity concepts** in a simple, understandable, and extensible way.
+> This project demonstrates **real enterprise cybersecurity concepts** in a simple, understandable, and extensible way.
 It is ideal for students, researchers, and security enthusiasts.

 🛡️ *Learn.
 Detect.
 Defend.*